Social media data is what validates marketing decisions, which makes analytics the defining scales of modern marketing.

 When someone uses one of your branded hashtags, you see what they post and what are the results that post is getting.

-You also get an overview of the total posts that use the hashtags, the engagement and impressions received, posts evolution, and other top hashtags used together with your hashtag and their average engagement.
+You also get an overview of the total posts that use the hashtags, the engagement and impressions received, posts evolution, and other top hashtags used together with your hashtag and their average engagement on Instagram.

 Top posts on Instagram

-You can see how your posting strategies are working by checking the most engaging posts with an analytics app.
+You can see how your posting strategies for Instagram are working by checking the most engaging posts with an Instagram analytics app.

-If you are using video content and carousel posts on Instagram, and when you analyze your posts, the most engaging ones are carousels - this means you should continue using this type of content.
+Instagram analytics offer helpful insights for your future content strategies.
+If, for example, you are using video content and carousel posts, and your Instagram insights show the most engaging ones are carousels - this means you should continue using this type of content.

 Best time to post on Instagram